Staff & Board

 As Communications Manager, Meghan works on developing MCV’s voice on the issues impacting Maine’s people and environment.
 Meghan grew up in rural New Hampshire, a place full of forests and lakes that inspired her to write stories, true and made-up.
 She brings a lifelong love of storytelling with her to this role and is especially focused on elevating the voices of historically marginalized communities of Mainers and advocating for policy solutions that address inequities.

 In her previous role as Oceans Advocate at Environment America, Meghan worked on conveying the importance of protecting the ocean, a place many of us don’t see or interact with every day, to policymakers and the public in California.
 She is a 2020 graduate of Colby College, where she earned a B.A. in Environmental Policy.
-A lover of cold water, Meghan recently moved to Topsham and plans to spend lots of time near (and in?) the ocean this winter.
+A lover of cold water, Meghan recently moved to Portland and plans to spend lots of time near (and in?) the ocean this winter.

 Contact Meghan at meghan@maineconservation.org